canopas/web-developer-roadmap-2023/README.md

   - Create a website where users can see a list of products.
   - User should be able to filter products by categories and subcategories.
   - Create registration/Login forms with all validations.
-  - LoggedIn users can favorite/unfavourite products.
+  - LoggedIn users can choose their favorite/unfavourite products.
   - Implement logout functionality.

 # Golang